Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 Stylistically, the two games are very similar here, since they draw from many of the same sources.
 DFRPG's more granular melee combat rules again come in handy, as you can differentiate a Knight and a Swashbuckler very easily without having to introduce new abstract concepts like Pathfinder's "Panache" rules.

-Swashbucklers are incentivized to use their very high skill to seek out and exploit enemy weak points, so _this_ is the profession you take if you want to be a sassy git with a rapier and replicate the effects of "new-school" Sneak Attack.
+Swashbucklers are incentivized to use their very high skill and relatively low strength to seek out and exploit enemy weak points, so _this_ is the profession you take if you want to be a sassy git with a rapier and replicate the effects of "new-school" Sneak Attack.